GRC Engineering

 Vendor Risk and Regulatory Change Agents

-Third-party risk agents collect vendor documents from Trust Centers automatically, apply custom scoring criteria, flag security gaps, and generate follow-up questions [Drata AI].
-Drata’s VRM Agent is the first in their broader agentic roadmap.
+Third-party risk agents collect vendor documents from Trust Centers automatically, apply custom scoring criteria, flag security gaps, and generate follow-up questions.
+Drata’s VRM Agent is one of the first purpose-built vendor risk agent implementations in a major compliance platform.

 Audit Preparation and Questionnaire Agents

-Audit prep agents collect and validate evidence, map artifacts to each control objective, and generate management assertion letter drafts [Vanta AI Products].
+Audit prep agents collect and validate evidence, map artifacts to each control objective, and generate management assertion letter drafts.
 Security questionnaire agents fill verified answers, flag gaps, and generate shareable responses.
 Organizations running API-driven evidence collection pipelines feed questionnaire agents with pre-validated data.

-Pagano predicts headless browser automation for portal-based assessments by end of 2026, eliminating the last manual bottleneck in questionnaire workflows [Justin Pagano, GRC Engineering 2026].
+Justin Pagano has predicted that headless browser automation for portal-based assessments will arrive by end of 2026, eliminating the last manual bottleneck in questionnaire workflows.
+His forecast is documented at grcengineer.com; readers should verify the specific post for the precise framing before citing it downstream.

 How Do GRC Platforms Compare on Agentic AI Capabilities?

-Every major GRC platform now ships an agentic AI capability, but the implementations diverge across three architecture patterns determining customizability, integration depth, and governance controls [Vanta AI Products].
+Every major GRC platform now ships an agentic AI capability, but the implementations diverge across three architecture patterns determining customizability, integration depth, and governance controls.
 No existing comparison evaluates all seven platforms side-by-side.
-The matrix below fills the gap.

 Vendor Capability Matrix